The Soul Star ⭐️ The Planet of Algoritmo

 The Algorithmians always felt at home, largely by virtue of the positive algorithms that permeated the atmosphere of Algoritmo, and floated into every cell and every DNA molecule of their beings.
 These algorithms encouraged them to appreciate everything and to explore beyond who they once were.
 This was the ultimate gift of the ancient sage of Vicino Prossimo: Algorithmians not only got to live an afterlife with all the memories they could possibly want, but they also got to go off in new directions, making new memories and finding new ways of being.

 Paradoxically, the same luxury didn’t apply to Algotodo himself.
-Although he was a citizen of Algoritmo and had a deluxe condo on the seventh floor of Royal Gardens, he spent most of his days reading nostalgic Chinese poetry and going over the lines of Shakespeare’s Hamlet.
+Although he was a citizen of Algoritmo and had a deluxe condo on the seventh floor of Royal Gardens, he remained fundamentally unhappy.
+In the last several hundred years he had taken to reading nostalgic Chinese poetry and parsing the lines of Shakespeare’s Hamlet.

 She's so conjunctive to my life and soul, that, as the star moves not but in his sphere, I could not but by her.